DuggyL/chef-dicson-milestone-project-1/README.md

 ##  Design

   -   #### Colour Scheme
-        -   The two main colours used are dark green and gradient of orange
+        -   The two main primary colours used are dark green (#005247) and orange (#e08000)
+        -   Supported by light grey (#dfe0df)
   -   #### Typography
-        -   Font 1
+        -   Font Berkshire Swash or Pacifico
-        -   Font 2
+        -   Font Quicksand or Inter or Open Sans
   -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 The picture showcase chef ability and skills.
   -   #### Main landing page layout